MaxLogic/maxEventNexus/TASKS.md

 - Summarize major features, fixes, and any breaking changes.
 - Keep task IDs referenced (e.g., “(T-1001)”) for traceability.

-### T-1021 Update README.md
-Summary: Update README.md with performance notes and advanced usage examples (sticky, coalesce, queue policies).

-Details:
-- Add a performance section summarizing expected throughput/latency envelopes and links to benchmarks.
-- Add examples showing EnableSticky, EnableCoalesce*, and queue policy configuration with TryPost* semantics.
-- Keep README focused and practical; defer deep details to spec.md and DESIGN.md.

-### T-1023 Add weak-target and auto-unsubscribe tests
-Summary: Add focused unit tests covering weak-target liveness, AutoSubscribe cleanup, and UnsubscribeAllFor across Delphi and FPC.

-Details:
-- Spec: spec.md §6, §15; DESIGN.md “Weak-Target Liveness”; references/weak-references*.md.
-- Extend tests/src/MaxEventNexus.Main.Tests.pas with scenarios that:
-  - Subscribe object methods (typed, named, GUID) and verify no further deliveries after the object is freed without explicit Unsubscribe, relying on weak targets to prevent use-after-free.
-  - Verify AutoSubscribe + AutoUnsubscribe cooperate with UnsubscribeAllFor, including when AutoUnsubscribe is forgotten, and that fAutoSubs does not leak subscriptions.
-  - Confirm releasing the last ImaxSubscription reference (assigning the interface to nil) automatically unsubscribes and stops further deliveries.
-  - Simulate queued-before-cancel behavior by posting Async/Main work, releasing the subscription before dispatch, and asserting the liveness guard skips execution.
-  - Validate that handler exceptions still increment ExceptionsTotal and do not mask weak-target liveness failures.
-- Ensure these tests run on both Delphi and FPC, adapting where necessary for anonymous vs nested method forms.

 ### T-1025 Align spec/docs with actual API
 Summary: Reconcile spec.md/README.md with the implemented API, especially around generic interfaces, helpers, and scheduler behavior.